microsoft/genaiscript/docs/src/content/docs/reference/cli/commands.md

 Options:
-  -ef, --excluded-files <string...>          excluded files -o, --out <string>                         output folder.
+  -ef, --excluded-files <string...>          excluded files -egi, --exclude-git-ignore                 exclude files that are ignore through the .gitignore file in the workspace root -o, --out <string>                         output folder.
 Extra markdown fields for output and trace will also be generated -rmo, --remove-out                         remove output folder if it exists -ot, --out-trace <string>                  output file for trace